casterbn/QtCompile/library/008-Misc/003-Current failures.md

 ## (_Resolved in Qt 5.12.5 and 5.13.1_) ~~Android NDK r20 can't be used for building Qt~~

 ~~`cannot find library -lc++`~~

+## QDoc after Qt 5.12 cannot use static linked clang when using MSVC

+It uses "libclang_static.lib" but clang don't provide this one.
+I have decided not provide LLVM-based qdoc until I find a way to static link it.

+## Qt 5.9.8 and 5.12.6 cannot be compiled using xcode 11

+Some parts don't compile.
+Static lite version and host tools compiles, the cross compiled version compiles.
+5.9 series fails on QtConnectivity, while 5.12 series fails on QtWebEngine.

+I think that 5.12 series should be fixed soon, but 5.9 series may not be fixed.